Split Your Dataset With scikit-learn's train_test_split()

 2. A one-dimensional array with the outputs (y)

 • train_size is the number that defines the size of the training set.
-If you provide a float, then it must be between 0.0 and 1.0 and will define the share of the dataset used for testing.
+If you provide a float, then it must be between 0.0 and 1.0 and it will define the share of the dataset used for testing.
 If you provide an int, then it will represent the total number of the training samples.
 The default value is None.

 • test_size is the number that defines the size of the test set.
 It’s very similar to train_size.
 You should provide either train_size or test_size.
 If neither is given, then the default share of the dataset that will be used for testing is 0.25, or 25 percent.

-• shuffle is the Boolean object (True by default) that determines whether to shuffle the dataset before applying the split.
+• shuffle is the Boolean object that determines whether to shuffle the dataset before applying the split.
+The default value is True.

 • stratify is an array-like object that, if not None, determines how to use a stratified split.